Rodolfo Sánchez Taboada: Mexican Revolution

 In February 1913, during the Mexican Revolution, President Francisco I. Madero was overthrown by Victoriano Huerta.
 This inspired Sánchez Taboada to join the Constitutionalist forces, serving under Fortunato Maycotte.
 He enrolled in the Heroic Military Academy on 10 November 1914 as a sub-lieutenant to join the medical corps.
-He fought Villistas and Zapatistas in Morelos under the command of Col. Jesús Guajardo.
+He fought Zapatistas in the state of Morelos under the command of Col. Jesús Guajardo.

 On 10 April 1919, Guajardo's troops assassinated the revolutionary general Emiliano Zapata in Chinameca, Morelos.
 Sánchez Taboada participated in the operation.
 Sánchez Taboada is said by some to have been the one who gave Zapata the coup de grâce, according to the magazine Zeta.
 Sánchez Taboada later stated of the event:

 I did in fact form part of the forces which liquidated Zapata, and I was one of the first to see his cadaver.
 I want to express to you that at the time he had taken up arms against the government of the Republic and it was the Republic's soldiers who killed him.

-If the dearest and most respected of my friends were to take up arms against the Republic and its institutions and I as a solider were entrusted with the task of pursing and exterminating him, I would do it, following my duty.
+If the dearest and most respected of my friends were to take up arms against the Republic and its institutions and I as a soldier were entrusted with the task of pursuing and exterminating him, I would do it, following my duty.
 Yes, I saw Zapata fall.
 By the way, he had very big and beautiful eyes.

 He reportedly said this in conversation with Gonzalo N. Santos and Leobardo Reynoso, who stated that he was not at the Chinameca hacienda where Zapata was killed.
 Sánchez Taboada and Guajardo were reportedly promoted for taking part in the operation.
 Sánchez Taboada supported General Álvaro Obregón's Plan of Agua Prieta against President Venustiano Carranza in 1920.